 Parker House Rolls

-We all have our favorite bread recipes, and this is mine.
-Like just about everyone (including Charles Dickens, Nathaniel Hawthorne, Henry Wadsworth Longfellow, and most of the Kennedy clan) who ever put these sweet and buttery rolls to their lips, I fell for Parker House rolls — the hotel’s signature recipe — when I was but a little girl, coming into Boston for a special lunch with my mom or dad.
-Thanksgiving and other family celebrations wouldn’t be the same without them.
-And, like anadama bread, they go great with honey butter.
+Like just about everyone (including Charles Dickens, Nathaniel Hawthorne, Henry Wadsworth Longfellow, and most of the Kennedy clan) who ever put these sweet and buttery rolls to their lips, we love Parker House rolls — the hotel’s signature recipe.
+They go great with honey butter.

 Total Time: 40